 Value Breakdown: This box is $25 a month with free shipping.
 I received seven ramen bowls which come to an average of $3.57 per item.

 Check out all of the Umai Crate Reviews to get more information on this subscription.
 Check out all of our Food Subscription Boxes in the Subscription Box List.
 Rate, review, and follow this subscription on the Umai Crate profile page.

-What did you think of the March Umai Crate?
+What was your favorite bowl from the March Umai Crate?